-The Student North Carolina Association of Educators/Cynthia B. Osterhus Award

-This award is presented to the student who has made an outstanding contribution to the Student North Carolina Association of Educators and who has shown the potential to become an excellent teacher.
-The award is named in honor of Cynthia Ball Osterhus '73 of Salisbury, NC, Catawba College graduate, former Teacher of the Year in North Carolina and much honored for her teaching excellence.
+The Student North Carolina Association of Educators/Cynthia B. Osterhus Award - This award is presented to the student who has made an outstanding contribution to the Student North Carolina Association of Educators and who has shown the potential to become an excellent teacher.
+The award is named in honor of Cynthia Ball Osterhus '73, a Catawba College graduate, former North Carolina Teacher of the Year, and now a faculty member in the Department of Teacher Education at Catawba.

-The Outstanding Prospective Teacher Award

-This award is presented to a student who is an education major or minor and who has demonstrated outstanding potential as a teacher based on observations in classroom settings by faculty and cooperating teachers.
+The Shirley L. Haworth Prospective Teacher Award- This award is presented to a student who is an education major or minor and who has demonstrated outstanding potential as a teacher based on observations in classroom settings by faculty and cooperating teachers.
 This student must be a senior with a GPA of 3.0 or better.
 The recipient is chosen by the Department of Teacher Education faculty.
+The award, named in honor of Shirley L. Haworth of Jamestown, NC, Professor Emerita of Education and former Chair of the Department of Teacher Education, in appreciation of distinguished advocacy service and leadership in North Carolina teacher education.